kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 ## Prerequisites

 * You have the Istio module added.
-See Add and Delete a Kyma Module.
 * To use CLI instruction, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
 Alternatively, you can use Kyma dashboard.
 * You have [Istio Ingress Gateway](https://kyma-project.io/#/api-gateway/user/tutorials/01-20-set-up-tls-gateway) set up.